pinout-xyz/Pinout.xyz/src/tr/translate/analog-zero.md

 -->
 #Analog Zero

-The RasPiO Analog Zero offers a compact, inexpensive, easy way to add eight analog channels to your Raspberry Pi.
+The RasPiO Analog Zero offers a compact, inexpensive, easy way to add eight analogue channels to your Raspberry Pi.
 RasPiO Analog Zero uses an MCP3008 analog to digital converter.
 It's an SPI driven, 10-bit, 8-channel ADC.

 With RasPiO Analog Zero you can: